GARLIC Overview Information

 GARLIC Side Effects & Safety

-Garlic is POSSIBLY SAFE when applied to the skin.
-Gels, pastes and mouthwashes containing garlic have been used for up to 3 months.
-However, when applied to the skin, garlic might cause damage to the skin that is similar to a burn.
+Garlic products are POSSIBLY SAFE when applied to the skin.
+Gels, pastes, and mouthwashes containing garlic have been used for up to 3 months.
+However, when applied to the skin, garlic might cause skin damage that is similar to a burn.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Garlic is LIKELY SAFE to use during pregnancy when taken in the amounts normally found in food.
 Garlic is POSSIBLY UNSAFE when used in medicinal amounts during pregnancy and when breast-feeding.
-There is not enough reliable information about the safety of using garlic on the skin if you are pregnant or breast-feeding.
-Stay on the safe side, and avoid use.
+There is not enough reliable information about the safety of applying garlic to the skin if you are pregnant or breast feeding.
+Stay on the safe side and avoid use.

-Bleeding disorder: Garlic, especially fresh garlic, might increase bleeding.
+Bleeding disorder: Garlic, especially fresh garlic, might increase the risk of bleeding.